zemacedo99/Replication-Package/README.md

-# Replication Package
+# Replication Package Builder

-This Replication Package effectively compiles scientific publications from multiple sources, including Scopus, IEEE Xplore, Engineering Village (Inspec), Science Direct, HAL Open Science, Springer Nature, and the ACM Digital Library.
+This Replication Package Builder effectively compiles scientific publications from multiple sources, including Scopus, IEEE Xplore, Engineering Village (Inspec), Science Direct, HAL Open Science, Springer Nature, and the ACM Digital Library.
 It utilizes Crossref for enhanced data integration.

 The package aids in extracting key details like titles, authors, years of publication, venues, and types of venues, as well as providing direct links to the articles.